brayvid/stock-returns/README.md

-# Stock Return Comparison App
+# Compare Stock Returns

-A Flask web application to download, analyze, and compare the historical returns of publicly traded stocks against a benchmark.
-This project is a port of an original Streamlit application.
+A Flask web app to download, analyze, and compare the historical returns of publicly traded stocks against a benchmark.

 ## Features